Snake charming: History

 The earliest evidence for snake charming comes from ancient Egyptian sources.
 Charmers there mainly acted as magicians and healers.
 Part of their studies involved learning the various types of snake, the gods to whom they were sacred, and how to treat those who were bitten by the reptiles.
-Entertainment was also part of their repertoire, and they knew how to handle the animals and charm them for their patrons.
+Entertainment was also part of their repertoire, and they knew how to handle the animals and charm them for their patrons, but experts in that tradition were deported and employed in royal courts in Assyria and Persia.

 One of the earliest records of snake charming appears in the Bible in Psalm 58:3–5: "The wicked turn aside from birth; liars go astray as soon as they are born.
 Their venom is like that of a snake, like a deaf serpent that does not hear, that does not respond to the magicians, or to a skilled snake-charmer."

-Snake charming as it exists today probably originated in India.
+Modern Snake charming originated in India.
 Hinduism has long held serpents to be sacred; the animals are believed to be related to the Nagas, and many gods are pictured under the protection of the cobra.